MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

             Simulator - watchOS 6.1         -sdk watchsimulator6.1
     ```

-    Pick a desired iOS SDK and iOS Simulator SDK version, in our case version 13.2 and execute the build with the following command
+    Pick a desired iOS SDK and iOS Simulator SDK version, in this case version 13.2 and execute the build with the following command

     ```bash
     xcodebuild -sdk iphonesimulator13.2 -project "Swift/SwiftFrameworkProxy/SwiftFrameworkProxy.xcodeproj" -configuration Release